mcdope/wrpdistributor/README.md

 - actually set up at least one containerHost
     - configure the server of your choice (as long as it's Linux 😅) with Docker
     - add a user dedicated to run the containers, add it to the group `docker` to allow it to manage containers
         - IMPORTANT: this allows this user to manage ALL containers on that host, so you most likely want to put this in a VM itself, lock this user down further and allow logins only from your expected ingress IP.
-It could very well happen that this software has a catastrophic bug exposing the SSH keys, even if unlikely.
-This software is NOT INTENDED FOR ENDUSERS and requires profound knowledge to operate it in a secure manner.
-I won't go into detail of this, because if I need to you're not the target group to be honest.
     - create an SSH keypair to allow `wrp-distributor` to access the host(s).
 If you configure multiple hosts, you should use a dedicated keypair for each of them.
 Then install this key with `ssh-copy-id` to the user account of the host
     - make sure you can ssh with that key into the host
     - make sure you can run docker with that user on that host (i.e. run the helloworld container)